NordicESMhub/GEO4962/_episodes/04-analyse-simple_case.md

 <pre>panoply.sh</pre>

-This opens a window for you to select the files that was just created (f2000.T31T31.control.cam.h0.0005-01_T.nc) in the directory $HOME/GEO4962/control.
+This opens a window where you can select the file that was just created (f2000.T31T31.control.cam.h0.0005-01_T.nc) in the directory $HOME/GEO4962/control.

 Then double click on the line with "   T       Temperature       Geo2D   " and click on the **Create** button.

 <img src="../fig/panoply.png">